Estimated reading time: 4 minutes

 The affected fruit looks like this:

 Why trees can be affected even if you sprayed

 It’s not uncommon to end up with one of these infections despite having sprayed, which is super annoying.

-There’s a few potential reasons for this.
+There are a few potential reasons for this.
 The first is that you may not have the right spray equipment for the size of the job you need to do.
-You can review the various options in this short course.
+It’s important to choose the right option to match your garden.
 If you’ve gone to the trouble and effort of spraying, it makes sense to be sure it’s going to work!

 The second reason is that you may not have got the timing quite right, and the right conditions were in place for the fungal disease to take hold in the tree unimpeded.